 The Berlin Signale für die Musikalische Welt announces the result of the competition for prizes offered by it last May.
 Altogether, 874 compositions were received, and the judges (Busoni, Hollaender, P. Scharwenka) gave the first prize of 500 marks to Emile R. Blanchet of Lausanne.
-"Hitherto absolutely unknown in Germany," writes the editor. "he will soon be famous, thanks to his and the Signale has reason to be proud of having practically discovered this composer."
+"Hitherto absolutely unknown in Germany," writes the editor. "he will soon be famous, thanks to his titled "A comparison between instrumental prize composition, 'Tema con Variazioni;' Raeburn is the fact that he began his and the Signale has reason to be proud of having practically discovered this composer."
 The second prize (400 marks) was won by a young American, L. T. Grünberg, who has been in Berlin several years and begun to make a name for himself as a pianist.
 The third went to Willy Renner of Frankfurt, for a fugue.
 Altogether, eight prizes were awarded to men, two to women.